-The Complainant is to fill out the Incident Report Form on BAHA's website.
+Once the team resolution process has failed the Team Parent Liaison will fill out the Incident Report Form and submit to the appropriate level director.
 The Complainant is to identify the conduct complained of, including the date, the time, the place, and any other information that would assist BAHA in understanding the complaint.
-The case manager accepts the Incident Report Form and determines whether the matter is a Minor Infraction or a Major Infraction and follows the procedure in each case.
+The level director will only accept complaints that come with an Incident Report Form and, once accepted the Level director will determine whether the matter is a Minor Infraction or a Major Infraction and follows the procedure in each case.